Education and Qualifications: BEng (Hons) in Mechanical Engineering, BEng (Hons) Fire Safety Engineering

 Please provide a brief outline of your career so far:

 I was extremely lucky to work on the 2012 London Olympics Athletes Village as well as being the lead LFB engineer on the Westfield Stratford City shopping centre, one of the biggest undercover shopping malls in Europe.
-My role gives me access to very high profile projects including site visits such as to the top of the Shard, Wembley Stadium, or to see parts of London that most people don’t know exist.
+As well as new builds, our role also includes existing and heritage buildings and I have been involved in projects for the Tate Britain and Modern galleries as well as the Elizabeth Tower (AKA Big Ben).
+My role gives me access to very high-profile projects including site visits such as to the top of the Shard, Wembley Stadium, or to see parts of London that most people don’t know exist.